9 Compound Dumbbell Exercises to Get You Lean Fast | Yuri Elkaim

 Is a set calorie burn (and a lot of lost time) truly the best we can hope for when it comes to getting an effective workout?

-What are compound dumbbell exercises?
+What are compound exercises?

-When we add dumbbells into the equation, we’re referring to compound exercises that incorporate these versatile pieces of equipment.
-This provides an added challenge to your workout, but also the ability to further customize it based on your strength and fitness goals.
+Compound exercises are a type of exercise that engages multiple muscle groups and joints simultaneously, allowing you to work more muscles in less time.
+When we add dumbbells into the equation, this provides an added challenge to your workout, but also the ability to further customize it based on your strength and goals.

-The 9 Best Compound Dumbbell Exercises
+The 9 Best Compound Exercises with Dumbbells

 Don’t worry about the lack of equipment, as the workouts listed below require only two heavy dumbbells.
 Plus, they can be done anywhere, no gym required!